lucasmoten/coinkite-docs/coldcard/hsm/users.md

 such as username or specific Coldcard number: your app will only show "CC".

-It is also possible to send a user-generated shared secret (or password) over USB, in which case, the QR code is not shown.
-This requires trust of the attached computer at this stage.
+It is possible to send a user-generated shared secret (or password) over USB, in which case, the QR code is not shown.
+This requires trust of the attached computer during this operation, as we do not recommend it.

-The CKBunker can make creating users very easy, alternatively, and as a sample implementation for others, the [CLI program `ckcc`](cli) can be used.
+The CKBunker can make creating users very easy, alternatively, and as a sample implementation for others, the [CLI program `ckcc`](cli) can be used as well.

 ### Creating New Users with CLI